 If there is no apparent reason for changes in white blood cell levels, the doctor will order more specific tests.

 After a blood test, experts will examine the sample to see if there are any specific white blood cells,

 If myeloblasts or other white blood cells appear in significant levels in the blood, the doctor will request a bone marrow sample.

 Bone marrow collection involves inserting a long needle into part of the pelvis near the back of your hip.
 The procedure can be painful, and a doctor will typically take the sample in a hospital setting using at least a local anesthetic.

 Changes in neutrophil levels are often a sign of more significant changes in white blood cell levels.

 The amount and proportion of white blood cells in the bloodstream change over time with age and other events, such as pregnancy.
-While everyone’s normal range is slightly different, some commonly used ranges include:
+While everyone’s typical range is slightly different, some commonly used ranges include: